NotWoods/tigeroakes.com/resume/_data/right_column.md

 _Web app to replace Hawai’i paper bus schedules_

 * Won **Grand Prize in Congressional App Challenge 2014, Hawaii’s 2nd Congressional District**.
-* Used JavaScript geolocation to find nearby bus stops and routes.
+* Used Javascript geolocation to find nearby bus stops and routes.
 * Implemented **AppCache API** to allow the web application to run offline.
 * Worked with the **County of Hawai'i** to integrate the app with the bus system.